coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 See also: the :tacn:`ring` tactic.

-Using the tactical language
+Using the tactic language
 ---------------------------

 About the cardinality of the set of natural numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A first example which shows how to use pattern matching over the
+The first example which shows how to use pattern matching over the
 proof contexts is the proof that natural numbers have more than two
 elements.
 The proof of such a lemma can be done as follows: